Genomics of Ageing

 GenAge: The Ageing Gene Database

-The dataset of genes associated with longevity or ageing in model organisms is essentially a list of genes with a single primary reference, a brief description of the phenotype or effects of genetic manipulations of the gene, human homologues of the gene, and a few external links.
-For a gene to be featured, its association with ageing and/or longevity must be unambigous, and hence most genes were selected based on genetic manipulations and not mere correlations such as a gene's upregulation with age in which causality is impossible to determine.
-This dataset of genes from model organisms may be useful as a reference and educational resource for researchers.
-It also serves as the primary resource for deriving the list of genes that may be associated with human ageing.
-Typically, the best genes from model organisms serve as basis for deriving the dataset of putative human ageing-related genes, as further described below.
+The dataset of genes associated with longevity or ageing in model organisms is essentially a list of genes with one or a few key references, a brief description of the phenotype or effects of genetic manipulations of the gene, human homologues of the gene, and a few external links.
+For a gene to be featured, its association with ageing and/or longevity must be unambigous, and hence most genes were selected based on genetic manipulations and not mere correlations, such as a gene's upregulation with age, in which causality is impossible to determine.

-The human dataset in GenAge is a curated database of genes that may regulate human ageing or that at least might be considerably associated with the human ageing phenotype.
-It is a functional genomics database designed to provide up-to-date information in the context of ageing.
-Because our focus is on the fundamental ageing process, what some authors call senescence, and not just age-related pathologies, the human dataset features primarily genes related to biological ageing rather than genes that only affect longevity by having an impact on overall health.
-This is an important point because longevity can be influenced by factors unrelated to ageing, and the distinction is crucial, albeit often difficult.
-(For those interested in genes associated with human longevity, a list of genes analyzed for their possible association with human longevity in also available).
-When using the human dataset, you should not expect to find genes solely associated with a given age-related pathology but rather genes that can regulate the ageing process as a whole or at least multiple aspects of the ageing phenotype.
+Given the above considerations, when using the human dataset, you should not expect to find genes solely associated with a given age-related pathology but rather genes that can regulate the ageing process as a whole or at least multiple aspects of the ageing phenotype.
 As mentioned above, genes in the human dataset are by and large selected based on findings in model organisms, and thus they must be classified as putative, not proven, cases of genes associated with human ageing.
 Below we explain how genes are selected for inclusion in the human dataset.

 Each gene in the human dataset was selected after an extensive review of the literature.
 We identified genes associated with ageing in model organisms as well as those that may directly modulate ageing in mammals, including humans.
 Of course, genes related to ageing in model systems may or may not be related to human ageing, and so we reviewed the literature concerning human and mouse homologues of genes identified in lower organisms.
 Each gene was selected or excluded based on its association with ageing in the different model systems, with priority being given to organisms biologically and evolutionary more closely related to humans.
 Because our focus is on the genetic basis of human ageing, we do not provide an in-depth description of ageing in model systems but rather incorporate the information gathered from multiple models to gather clues about the genetics of human ageing.

-We grouped genes associated with organismal ageing to obtain functional groups.
+Initially, we grouped genes associated with organismal ageing to obtain functional groups.
 These are groups of genes that share similar functions or are associated with similar pathways.
 Identifying the largest groups and those most strongly associated with ageing allowed us to select a number of other genes for inclusion in the human dataset due to their association with other genes or pathways previously linked to ageing.
 Information from several other databases was also evaluated and, in some cases, integrated into GenAge.
 Several genes only indirectly linked to ageing are featured as we prefer false positives to false negatives; while users can ignore entries they consider irrelevant, false negatives can impact on research conducted using GenAge.

 In each human gene entry the main reason for inclusion in the database is given.
 The following criteria are used: